OpenBOM Data Management Best Practices – Part 1

 OpenBOM Core Data Management Foundation

 The core of OpenBOM is a global multi-tenant flexible data model.
-OpenBOM allows an easy and flexible way to organize product data records (extract, integrate, manage revisions, changes, history, and other information).
+OpenBOM allows an easy and flexible way to organize product data records (extract, integrate, and manage revisions, changes, history, and other information).

 In a nutshell, you’re getting a single source of truth, that is available for distribution between your organization, contractors, and suppliers.
 OpenBOM is “connecting dots” and optimizing the process between multiple organizations, contractors, and suppliers.

-Throughout the last few years, OpenBOM has helped thousands of engineering teams and manufacturing companies get rid of spreadsheets for Bill of Materials and related data.
+Throughout the last few years, OpenBOM has helped thousands of engineering teams and manufacturing companies get rid of spreadsheets for Bills of Materials and related data.
 Our platform has helped companies organize product information into a single source of truth and enable a new level of collaboration between teams and companies.

 Bad Process Still Needs A Change And The Change Is Hard